nicolastrote/React-Redux/README.md

 ## CHROME
 - Google Chrome:
+      - Make a shotcut of Chrome with  "--disable-web-security  --user-data-dir" options, because you could use your own Chrome insteaf of VSCode's Chrome.
       - Install React DevTools from https://fb.me/react-devtools
       - Install Reduc DevTools from chrome extension page
       - Install JSONView from chrome extension page